Eva-Kuk/unique-wings/TESTING.md

 SOLVED BY:
 - value: null=False changed to null=True
 - value: blank-False changed to null=True
-7. ISSUE: While testing the contact form message field didn't work as expected (no validation) and also the makemigration message appeared
+7. ISSUE: While testing the contact form message field didn't work as expected (no validation) and also the make-migration message appeared
 ![make-migration-message](wireframes/testing/make-migration-message.png)
 SOLVED BY:
-- in models message atribute value blank=True changed to null=False and null=True stayed the same
+- in models message attribute value blank=True changed to null=False and null=True stayed the same
 - before migrations database with sent emails was deleted
 ![message-field-issue-solved](wireframes/testing/message-field-issue-solved.jpg)
 8. BUG: Input placeholders are not displayed on the Contact page as expected, default labels are enabled.
 ![message-field-issue-solved](wireframes/testing/forms-placeholders-intendation-bug.png)

 SOLVED BY:
-- wrong intendation
+- wrong indentation
 ![forms-placeholders-intendation-bug](wireframes/testing/forms-placeholders-intendation-bug1.jpg)
 9. I encountered a few difficulties when creating a subscription app for the newsletter
-    a) BUG : The newsletter-subscription form don't display on the site SOLVED BY: Forgot to add the context to the context processors in settings.py `'contexts.subscription_form',`
+    a) BUG : The newsletter-subscription form didn't display on the site SOLVED BY: Forgot to add the context to the context processors in settings.py `'contexts.subscription_form',`
     ![contexts-subscription-form](wireframes/testing/contexts-subscription-form.jpg)